 In short, the idea that anything has a natural purpose is an illusion, because natures and purposes are illusions.
 Now, few thinkers push this idea through with total consistency.
-Indeed, it cannot be made totally consistent, though eliminative materialists like Alex Rosenberg .
-The Aristotelians were right, as I argue constantly and .
+Indeed, it cannot be made totally consistent, though eliminative materialists like Alex Rosenberg give it the old college try.
+The Aristotelians were right, as I argue constantly and in ever greater depth.
 The point for the moment, though, is that whether they work out its implications consistently or not, modern atheists tend to be committed to this general mechanical view of nature.

-Now, perhaps if you could instead marry atheism to some broadly Aristotelian view of nature, Perhaps you could maintain the idea that human beings have an essence, that there is as a matter of objective fact an end or point toward which human beings aim given that essence, and that this can give human life meaning and purpose even in the absence of God. , then you could end up with an optimistic view of the human condition.
+Now, perhaps if you could instead marry atheism to some broadly Aristotelian view of nature, as Thomas Nagel flirts with doing, then you could end up with an optimistic view of the human condition.
+Perhaps you could maintain the idea that human beings have an essence, that there is as a matter of objective fact an end or point toward which human beings aim given that essence, and that this can give human life meaning and purpose even in the absence of God.

 But what you can’t do is to defend such an optimistic position given the mechanical world picture.
 If the mechanical world picture is correct, then there is no reason to believe that a human being is anything more than a roughly cobbled together aggregate, like the random pile of junk you collect from around the house and quickly toss into a closet in anticipation of guests arriving, or like the heap of various unrelated bits of debris you find on the beach after a hurricane.
 There is no reason to think that the parts of human nature can ever cohere, and there can certainly be no point or purpose to human existence that isn’t an entirely made-up one (given the assumption that there are no purposes at all).

 Accordingly, any atheism that is informed by the mechanical world picture must, if it is realistic and honest, take a tragic and pessimistic view of human existence.
-There ought to be no delusional happy talk of the kind that (as we saw in ) one sometimes finds coming from New Atheists like Richard Dawkins.
+There ought to be no delusional happy talk of the kind that (as we saw in an earlier post in this series) one sometimes finds coming from New Atheists like Richard Dawkins.

 Which brings us to Freud.
 The popular image of the father of psychoanalysis has it that he thought human happiness could be secured if only we would free ourselves of stifling repressions, especially regarding sex.
 Nothing could be further from the truth.
 In fact Freud believed that human beings were likely doomed always to be unhappy, and that this was probably the inevitable price of our enjoying the benefits of civilization.

-This is famously the theme of Freud’s As maturity brings one to follow the sober “reality principle” more than the “pleasure principle,” one will find that merely avoiding pain and suffering as far as one can – as opposed to finding positive fulfillment – is the best that can be hoped for. “[T]he idea of life having a purpose stands and falls with the religious system” (p.
-42), Freud says, and since (he thinks) religion is an illusion, there can be no purpose to life and thus nothing the realization of which could bring genuine happiness., wherein he avers that “the intention that man should be ‘happy’ is not included in the plan of ‘Creation’” (p.
+This is famously the theme of Freud’s Civilization and Its Discontents, wherein he avers that “the intention that man should be ‘happy’ is not included in the plan of ‘Creation’” (p.
 43).
+As maturity brings one to follow the sober “reality principle” more than the “pleasure principle,” one will find that merely avoiding pain and suffering as far as one can – as opposed to finding positive fulfillment – is the best that can be hoped for. “[T]he idea of life having a purpose stands and falls with the religious system” (p.
+42), Freud says, and since (he thinks) religion is an illusion, there can be no purpose to life and thus nothing the realization of which could bring genuine happiness.

 Intellectual pursuits like science and art can provide a few people with some consolation, but the majority of human beings cannot appreciate these things and will likely always need the illusion of religion (pp. 39-41).
 And even so, though science and technology have made modern man “almost become a god himself,” they have not thereby produced happiness (p.
 66).
 Work, too, can provide only relatively few people with satisfaction, and for most people is merely a necessity rather than a source of fulfillment (p.
 49).